Practical Low Latency Proof of Work Consensus: Evaluation

-{\bf Confirmation Latency:} The confirmation latency of \prism stays below one minute for $\beta \leq 40\%$.
-At $\beta = 20\%$, \prism achieves a latency of $13$ seconds, and for similar security guarantees \algorand achieves latency of $2$ seconds.
-Compared to the longest chain protocol, \prism uses multiple voter chains in parallel ($1000$ chains in our experiments) to provide security instead of relying on a single chain.
-So \prism requires each vote to be less deep in order to provide the same security guarantee.
-As a result, \prism achieves a substantially lower confirmation latency.
-For example, for $\beta = 33\%$, the confirmation latency for \prism is 23 seconds, compared to 639 seconds at the lowest throughput point for the longest chain protocol.
-As we increase the block size for the longest chain protocol, its confirmation latency increases to 1956 seconds at a throughput of 282 tps.
-The gap between \prism and the longest chain protocol increases for higher $\beta$.
-For example, for \prism the confirmation latency increases from 13 seconds to 23 seconds as $\beta$ increases from $20\%$ to $33\%$.
-For the longest chain protocol, the same change in $\beta$ causes the latency to increase by more than 800 seconds. \bng exhibits similar confirmation latency as the longest chain protocol for the same value of $\beta$, since it applies the same $k$-deep rule as the longest chain protocol for key blocks to confirm transactions, and key blocks must be mined slowly to avoid frequent leader changes.
+{\bf Confirmation Latency.} At $\beta = 20\%$, \newprism achieves a latency of $42$ seconds, and for similar security guarantees \algorand under its default parameters achieves latency of $18$ seconds.
+Compared to the longest chain protocol, \newprism uses multiple voter chains in parallel ($1000$ chains in our experiments) to provide security instead of relying on a single chain.
+So \newprism requires each vote to be less deep in order to provide the same security guarantee.
+As a result, \newprism achieves a substantially lower confirmation latency.
+For example, for $\beta = 20\%$, the confirmation latency for \newprism is 42 seconds, compared to 607 seconds at the lowest throughput point for the longest chain protocol.
+As we increase the block size for the longest chain protocol, its confirmation latency increases to 3870 seconds at a throughput of 1800 tps.
+The gap between \newprism and the longest chain protocol increases for higher $\beta$.
+For example, for \newprism the confirmation latency increases from 42 seconds to 182 seconds as $\beta$ increases from $20\%$ to $33\%$.
+For the longest chain protocol, the same change in $\beta$ causes the latency to increase by more than 3000 seconds. \bng exhibits similar confirmation latency as the longest chain protocol for the same value of $\beta$, since it applies the same $k$-deep rule as the longest chain protocol for key blocks to confirm transactions, and key blocks must be mined slowly to avoid frequent leader changes.
+Finally, we point out that the theoretical prediction of latency in \S\ref{sec:scaling} accurately translates to the real-world measurement.
+For example, the theory predicts a latency of 150 seconds for $\beta=0.33$, while our measurement shows a latency of 182s.
+The extra 32 seconds is caused by (1) a transaction needs to wait for a proposer block to refer it; (2) there is a small probability that the proposer chain forks, and thus momentarily causes higher latency.